Hacked505/mycleaner/README.md

 ```

->After entering the command, you can enter the necessary folders or files
+>After entering the command, you can enter the necessary folders or files,
-, or simply drag them to the console.
+> or simply drag them to the console.
 Their absolute paths will be used after launch.

 ---
 >Additionally: